Home-made Laksa (Paste & Noodle Soup)

 3. Add prawn stock, coconut milk and 2 cups of water and simmer for 15-20 mins.
 If required, top up with water to ensure there is sufficient laksa soup for 2 servings.
 Taste the soup and add salt and sugar to your desired taste.

-4. Cook the prawns, fish balls, bean sprout and water spinach in some boiling water.
+4. Cook the prawns, fish balls, bean sprout in some boiling water.
 Drain and set aside.
 Boil the egg, shell and cut them into quarters.

 5. Cook the yellow and white rice noodles till tender and drain.
 Put the cooked noodles in the serving bowls.